4Players/odin-sdk-unity/README.md

 ### Unity Package

-Please download the latest version of the ODIN Unity SDK as a `.unitypackage` from the [Github releases](https://github.com/4Players/odin-sdk-unity/releases) page.
+Please download the latest version of the ODIN Voice Unity SDK as a `.unitypackage` from the [Github releases](https://github.com/4Players/odin-sdk-unity/releases) page.
 Just double-click the `.unitypackage` to import it into your current Unity editor project.

 ### Package Manager